 YDF Probation Officers (in-custody) provide case management and supervision for youth who reside in the VOYA unit.
 Re-entry Probation Officers (in the community) provides accountability, supervision, and opportunity, connecting youth to community services and support during their transition into the community.
-Prior to commencing employment in the facility, all sworn staff receive 320 hours of training after completing a comprehensive background and psychological evaluation.
-Training includes cultural competency and LGBTQIA.
+As part of the academy training, prior to working with youth, all probation officers receive 320 hours of training, to include cultural competency and LGBTQIA.
 Additional training above the Standards of Training for Corrections requirements will be evaluated and funding recommended, if necessary and supported.